 For preschool children 4 and 5 years old, we invite them to attend worship.
 After the first few songs and Prayers for Children, they will be dismissed to Children's Church.
 There they will read a Bible Story (from The Jesus Storybook Bible by Sally Lloyd-Jones), sing a song or two, pray, and get to play.
 It is our hope that Children's Church fosters community among our young children and allows them time to interact with God's word in an enjoyable, age-appropriate way.
 Please pick up your child(ren) from Children's Church after the Lord's Supper - we look forward to singing a few more songs with them at the end of the service.

-If you have any questions, please contact Maryfran Anderson (email@example.com).
+If you have any questions for Nursery or Children’s Church, please contact Maryfran Anderson (email@example.com).